12 Unforgettable Things To Do In Staunton, Virginia - Karta.com

 For a more leisurely outing, take a scenic drive along the Blue Ridge Parkway, stopping at overlooks or picnic spots to enjoy the tranquility.
 The park is especially vibrant in the fall, with its stunning foliage painting the landscape in vivid reds, oranges, and yellows.

-4. Catch a Show at the American Shakespeare Center
+4. American Shakespeare Center

 Experience the magic of Shakespeare at the American Shakespeare Center, home to the world’s only recreation of the original Blackfriars Playhouse.
 Located in downtown Staunton, this intimate theater brings the Bard’s plays to life in an authentic setting, complete with minimal staging and period-accurate production styles.